 Ground Roll Guidance Command

-This is a green vertical bar displayed underneath the 0 degree line.
-It is displayed on the ground or below 30 feet radio altitude and if there is a localiser signal available.
-It shows the flight director yaw orders, to keep the aircraft on the runway centre line.
+This is a green vertical bar displayed underneath the 0-degree line.
+It is displayed on the ground or below 30 feet radio altitude and if there is a localizer signal available.
+It shows the flight director yaw orders, to keep the aircraft on the runway center line.

 Fixed Aircraft Symbol

 This is displayed in black and outlined in yellow.
 The yellow outline is dimmed if the crew selects TRK-FPA, unless the FMA is in TO/GA or FLX mode.
 This symbol is fixed, and the background moves to display the bank angle and pitch of the aircraft.

 It extends off the top of the oval.
 The scale is in white and has markers at 0, 10, 20, 30 and 45 degrees of bank.
 If the bank angle exceeds 30, the aircraft will correct the bank angle back to 30 degrees once sidestick pressure has been released.